Program of Study & Related Links

 The Athletic Trainer is a qualified health care professional educated and experienced in the management of health care problems associated with the physically active.
-In cooperation with physicians and other allied health care personnel, the athletic trainer functions as an integral member of the athletic health care team in secondary schools, colleges and universities, professional sports programs, sports medicine clinics, and other health care settings.
+In cooperation with physicians and other allied health care personnel, the athletic trainer functions as an integral member of the sports medicine team in clinics, the military, extreme sports, or as a physician extender and many other health care settings.

 The Wright State AT Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through 2016-17.